sammy2455/docker-compose-laravel/README.md

 To get started, make sure you have [Docker installed](https://docs.docker.com/docker-for-mac/install/) on your system, and then clone this repository.

-Next, navigate in your terminal to the directory you cloned this, and spin up the containers for the web server by running `docker-compose up -d --build site`.
+Next, navigate in your terminal to the directory you cloned this, and spin up the containers for the web server by running `docker compose up -d --build site`.

 After that completes, follow the steps from the [app/README.md](app/README.md) file to get your Laravel project added in (or create a new blank one).